 Assignment rejection and failure can be very costly to a company.
 Firms spend an average of half a year’s salary in recruiting and training when onboarding a new employee.
 For high-level executives, the expense can be six to nine months of their salaries.
 However, according to the ERC, it can be as high as three-times an annual salary for international executives.
 If assignments are rejected, or fail after a move – which adds much more to the financial loss – companies must go through the expense of onboarding and training new staff.

 How can companies ensure that they get the right people in the right place at the right time and for the right price?

 The answer is to use pre-decision programs.
-Global Mobility Solutions (GMS) is the pre-decision pioneers and we continue to develop innovate new features for pre-decision programs.
+Global Mobility Solutions (GMS) is the pre-decision pioneer and we continue to develop new, innovative features for pre-decision programs.

 Although the number is growing, currently only 22 percent of companies around the world are utilizing pre-decision programs.
 However, when working with an RMC, nearly 60 percent choose to incorporate pre-decision into their mobility management solutions.

 Employees decline relocation assignments due to housing, family, and spousal/partner employment concerns.
 Many firms had a 50% rate for assignment rejection.
 32% housing/mortgage, 55% spouse/partner employment, 69% family issues.
 By using pre-decision, companies increase assignment acceptance, reduce failed relocations, save money, and project a progressive and employee-friendly image.

 Going back to the reasons cited for assignment rejection, let’s see how the in-depth questioning and available services of pre-decision can address each of those concerns.

 Candidates are interviewed to learn about community and lifestyle preferences.
 Candidates are presented with destination spotlights that highlight the cost of living and attractions of the assignment location.
 Area tours are arranged.
 Candidates are pre-approved by participating mortgage lenders.
 Candidates are provided with home selling and home buying assistance.